Bhojpuri language: Grammar

-Numerals of Bhojpuri take the classifier gō and ṭhō, which emphasizes the countability and totality both.
+Numerals of Bhojpuri take the classifier gō and ṭhō, which emphasises the countability and totality both.
 To show inclusiveness and exclusiveness, Bhojpuri used the suffixes -o and -e as in ham āmo khāïb (I will eat mangoes too) verses ham āme khāïb (I will eat only mangoes).
 These suffixes can be added to any lexical category such as numerals, adjectives etc.

 The auxiliaries in Bhojpuri are formed on five bases viz. ha, ho, hokh, bāṭ, rah.
 These also act as the Copula.
 The bāṭ form provides for the tenses and the hokh or ho form provides for the modes, where as rah is the past of other three.

 Writing system

 Bhojpuri was historically written in Kaithi script, but since 1894 Devanagari has served as the primary script.
 Kaithi has variants as the locality changes, the three classified varianta are Tirhuti, Magahi and Bhojpuri variants.
 The Bhojpuri variant is used for writing Bhojpuri.
 Kaithi is now rarely used for Bhojpuri.

 Kaithi script was used for administrative purposes in the Mughal era for writing Bhojpuri, Awadhi, Maithili, Magahi, and Hindustani from at least the 16th century up to the first decade of the 20th century.
 Government gazetteers report that Kaithi was used in a few districts of Bihar throughout the 1960s.
 Bhojpuri residents of India who moved to British colonies in Africa, the Indian Ocean, and the Caribbean in the 19th and early 20th centuries used both Kaithi and Devanagari scripts.

 By 1894 both Kaithi and Devanagari became common scripts to write official texts in Bihar.
 At present almost all Bhojpuri texts are written in Devanagari, even in islands outside of India where Bhojpuri is spoken.
 In Mauritius, Kaithi script was historically considered informal, and Devanagari was sometimes spelled as Devanagri.
 In modern Mauritius, the major script is Devanagari.